szilard/GBM-multicore/README.md

 ### Single socket scaling

 Normalized training time (`training_time * n_cores / dataset_size`)
-vs number of cores and dataset size on a single socket system (r4.8xlarge, 16 "real" cores).
+vs number of cores and dataset size on a single socket system (r4.8xlarge, 16 "real" cores) for 1,2,4,8,16 cores and datasets of 1,10,100 million records.

+Linear scaling with number of cores (e.g. 2x faster on 2x number of cores) would be a horizontal line.
+Linear scaling with dataset size would mean same normalized dataset size for each size.

+Worse than linear scaling as a function of cores is as expected.

+However, one could expect better than linear scaling as a function of dataset size (if various overheads become relatively smaller for larger dataset).
+Contrary, we see worse than linear scaling, I think due to CPU cache effects (smaller datasets fit better/longer in CPU caches).

 ![](single_socket/scaling.png)